 - Training & Engagement

 - Supervisor Resources

-Leaders throughout the organization have been hard at work planning and preparing for the return of employees to the workplace.
-COVID-19 will continue to determine the timeline to reopening and meanwhile, we will continue to plan for a safe work environment.
+Leaders throughout the organization are implementing safe practices for both on-site and remote work.
+COVID-19 will continue to determine the timeline to a complete reopening and City of Eugene will continue to follow lead agency guidance to maintain a safe work environment.

 Safety Plan information and Resources:

 - How to Stay Engaged When You Work Remotely

 - How to Stay Connected While Working from Home